 Most universities accept a wide range of qualifications, giving you the option of applying directly from school or going to college first.

 Widening participation supports adult learners who want to go to university.
 If you're an adult with few or no qualifications you could gain access to higher educations through the Scottish Widening Access Programme (SWAP).
 Some universities also provide access programmes to help you get the degree entry qualifications you need.

-To work as a digital delivery manager, you’re likely to need a Master degree in a subject such as:
+To work as a digital delivery manager, you’re likely to need a master’s degree in a subject such as:

 - Software Development